harness-community/harness-ccm-external-data/README.md

 }
 ```

-next we create a `Focus` object, specifying the platform, local billing export file, field mappings (if needed) and any data modificaitons needed:
+next we create a `Focus` object, specifying the platform, local billing export file, field mappings (if needed) and any data modifications needed:

 ```python
 my_data = Focus(